 It contains two heavy rolls fixed one over the other.
 The rolls are supported in bearing housed in sturdy upright frames (called stands) which are grouted to the rolling mill floor.
 The vertical gap between the roll is adjustable.
 The rolls rotate in opposite directions and are driven by electrical motors.

 The direction of rotation of rolls cannot be changed, therefore the work has to be fed into rolls from one direction only.
 If rolling requires more than one ‘pass’ in the same set of rolls, the material will have to be brought back to the same side after the first pass.

 2. Three High Rolling Mills

 Always all three rolls rotate in their bearings in the same direction.
-The advantages of this will mill is that work material can be fed in one direction between the first and second roll and the return pass can be provided in between the second and third rolls.
-This results in the transport of material from one side of rolls to the other.
+The advantage of this will mill is that work material can be fed in one direction between the first and second rolls and the return pass can be provided between the second and third rolls.
+This results in the transport of material from one side of the rolls to the other.

 3. Four High Rolling Mills

 The mill has four horizontal rolls, two smaller diameters and two much larger.
 The larger rolls are called backup rolls.
-The smaller rolls are the working rolls, but if they would be thicker in the centre and thinner at either end.
+The smaller rolls are the working rolls, but they would be thicker in the center and thinner at either end.